Service Complex Gate Closed

 National Memorial Day Observance: Monday, May 25, 2026

-The 158th National Memorial Day Observance, recognizing and commemorating the fallen men and women of the U.S. Armed Forces, will take place on Monday, May 25, at 12 p.m. in the Memorial Amphitheater at Arlington National Cemetery.
+The 158th National Memorial Day Observance, recognizing and commemorating the fallen men and women of the U.S. Armed Forces, will take place on Monday, May 25 in the Memorial Amphitheater at Arlington National Cemetery.
+Pre-event programming will begin at 10:45 a.m., with the formal program starting at approximately 12 p.m.
+Please note, this is a change from previous years’ schedule.

 The annual event is free and open to the public.
 Seating in the amphitheater is available on a first-come, first-served basis.

-A livestream of the event will be available on DVIDS
+► Watch a livestream of the event on DVIDS.

 Important Visitor Information